FIRST PRESBYTERIAN CHURCH FOUNDATION

 The Grant Application form can be found here.
 (Please note the various attachments required as well as the application deadlines.)

-October 1, 2016: Submission of grant applications and accompanying materials for a Foundation grant in 2017.
+October 1st: Submission of grant applications and accompanying materials for an annual Foundation grant.

 The Foundation Grants Committee meets various times throughout the year.
 However it only processes proposals after October 1, with the full Board taking final action the following February.
 Those grants will be made for the year following the October request, and are distributed evenly in quarterly amounts.